rayfrankenstein/AITOW/README.md

 ---
 “Technical debt.
 I see this time and time again.
 User Stories are supposed to be forecasts, not commitments.
 But the business doesn't like stories carried over, so they become commitments.
 At the end of each sprint, everyone rushes to get their stuff done, and hacks are implemented to meet an arbitrary deadline.
 Many times I want to begin my work by refactoring something to what it needs to be first, then do the actual user story.
 But its risky because the refactoring might take more than the allocated story points, and you get dinged.
 So I do the story first, and if there is time do the refactoring but it almost never happens.”—clumsysmurf, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---
+"leadership [is] using agile to force people to do worse quality development.
+The industry itself has shifted away from slow release cycles to continuous delivery and slamming things out as fast as possible.

+Agile has always been a controversial thing because the core of it is telling execs “no” and then needing them to actually listen.
+Any place where that isn’t happening, agile gets crippled or “modified” to fit the needs of doing more faster than the team can actually do."--mq2thez, [Agile has ruined software development](https://www.reddit.com/r/DevelEire/comments/1eprcm2/agile_has_ruined_software_development/)

+---
 "My company is undergoing an "agile transformation" to use Scrum.
 Whereas before my team was working prioritising people and communication over process we're now "committing" to arbitrary deadlines and bogged down by process and useless meetings.
 Rather than being able to respond to change we have set scope and bringing work in is frowned upon because it might cross the "deadline".
 We don't even have a fixed release schedule so the fortnightly sprint boundary is pointless.